Measurement

 • n_shots (int) – Number of times the circuit is run.
 Default: 1000

-• group_pauli_terms (str) – Whether or not to group Hamiltonian terms together to reduce the measurement cost.
+• grouping (str) – Whether or not to group Hamiltonian terms together to reduce the measurement cost.
 Available options: None: (Default) No grouping of Hamiltonian terms, and "qwc": Terms that commute qubitwise are grouped together

 • n_shots_per_pauli_term (bool) – Whether or not n_shots is used for each Pauli term (or group of terms) in the Hamiltonian, or for all the (group of) terms in the Hamiltonian.
 Default: True; n_shots are used to get the expectation value for each term (group of terms) in the Hamiltonian.

-• shot_allocation – Iterable containing the number of shots to be allocated to each term (or group of terms) in the Hamiltonian respectively if the n_shots_per_pauli_term argument is False.
+• shot_allocation (list) – Iterable containing the number of shots to be allocated to each term (or group of terms) in the Hamiltonian respectively if the n_shots_per_pauli_term argument is False.
 Default: None; shots are allocated based on the magnitudes of the coefficients of the Hamiltonian terms.

 Returns: